wolfnaya/scp-ss-0.1.0/README.md

 ${\color{orange}\boxed{WARNING!}}$ This version is full of bugs, it is unfinished.
 Do ${\color{red}\{NOT}}$ complain about bugs, I quit Blitz 3D Forever.

-Quick help for people whop want to travel between zones:
+*Quick help for people who want to travel between zones:*

 ```
 List of all zones with their IDs